retran/meowvim/README.md

 ## 📋 Prerequisites

-Before installing MeowVim, ensure you have the following:
+Before installing `Meowvim`, ensure you have the following:

 ### Required

 - **Neovim** ≥ 0.9.0
 - **Git** (for plugin management)
 - **A terminal** with true color support

 ### Recommended

 - **Node.js** ≥ 18.0 (for some LSP servers and Copilot)
 - **Python** ≥ 3.8 (for Python LSP and some plugins)
 - **Go** ≥ 1.19 (for Go development)